Tech901/code-precourse-challenge/tutorial/tutorial.md

 ### Part 1: Enroll in the CS50 course on edX.org

 To get started, [Enroll in the the CS50x course at edX.org](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x).
-Look for the big blue "Enroll" button:
+Look for the big "Enroll" button:

 ![Enroll](images/enroll.jpg)

 You will then need to create an account for edX.org.
-Remember this, as you'll need it to log into the course.
+Remember this, as you'll need it to log into the course later.

 ![Sign Up for edX](images/sign-up.jpg)